The following resources can help you as you plan to move your courses online. We will add resources and update as we can so please check back.

 This presentation from Kristen Bourgault at Quinnipiac University's School of Education is designed to guide faculty to quickly transition to an online format.

-This guide will walk you through the step-by-step process of planning for, creating, and facilitating an online meeting using Blackboard Collaborate Ultra.
-Also review our Collaborate Ultra support articles and the Web Conferencing Event Guidelines.
+A step-by-step guide for planning, creating, and facilitating an online meeting using Blackboard Collaborate Ultra.
+Also review the Collaborate Ultra support articles and the Web Conferencing Event Guidelines.